appsemble/appsemble/docs/guide/remappers.md

 #### Parameters

 The parameter must be a string which describes the app data to get.
-The only supported value is `id`, which returns the app id.
+The only supported values are:

+- `id`: Returns the app id.
+- `url`: The current URL of the app.
+- `appUrl`: The base URL of the app.

 ### `context`